45H15H/Scraping-Doja-Cat-Lyrics/README.md

 # Scraping Doja Cat lyrics

-Scraping the lyrics of [Doja Cat](https://www.dojacat.com/) and making a dataset from it.
+Scraping the lyrics of [Doja Cat](https://www.dojacat.com/) and making a dataset from it for sentiment analysis.

 ## Table of Contents